 Artist's impression of proposed turbines at Woodmancott

 During a public inquiry into a proposed wind turbine at Glyndebourne, David Attenborough, argued that if we don't get on and generate our electricity from non-fossil fuel sources, there won't be any landscape left to protect.
 In this section, we highlight proposed wind turbine projects in our area that CPRE Hampshire opposes.
-Further down the page you will find our position on wind turbines and principles that we feel should guide applications.
+Further down the page you will find a discussion on the issues, and our position on wind turbines and principles that we feel should guide applications.

 Although inappropriately sited wind turbines have been our major concern in recent years, we are now facing what could become another blight on the character of our landscape - that of solar farms.
-This issue will be addressed on our energy pages in the near future.
+CPRE Kent have produced a 64-page Planning Practice Note (PDF - opens in new tab) on how to respond to proposals for such developments

 French electricity giant EDF is proposing to build 14 massive wind turbines, each over 400 feet high, on the North Wessex Downs to the north of Bullington Cross, i.e. in the NE quadrant between the A34 and the A303 near Freefolk wood - about two and a half miles to the south of Overton and Whitchurch.